ualsg/ualsg.netlify.app/content/openings/ads/2020-07-postdoc/index.md

 The research fellow will work together with the principal investigator [Dr Filip Biljecki](/authors/filip/), [NUS School of Design and Environment](http://www.sde.nus.edu.sg), on managing the group, developing its strategy and research orientation, and working on project proposals.

-The Lab will provide a motivating and flexible environment to explore the research fellow's interests and build skills required for future career steps.
+The Lab will provide a motivating, conducive, and flexible environment to explore the research fellow's interests and build skills required for future career steps.

 ### Scope and responsibilities